mankeli/hashembler/readme.markdown

 and any normal c++ expression and/or function call can be used inside the 6502 code.

-There's also new "variable" type, which used with syntax §variable.
-This is basicly a label which works between passes, and is used to resolve forward references.

 Basicly the assembler does two passes, and runs all the C++ code with both passes.
-If you are doing something resource-intensive, you might perhaps want to look at the mainprg.m_pass variable.
+If you are doing something resource-intensive, you might perhaps want to look at the hashembler::g_pass variable.
-All assembling happens currently to the segment "mainprg" but a pseudo-op for controlling this will be provided in the future.

-Utility test_proc.sh takes .cpp files as parameters.
-It will preprocess the source, launch clang++ and finally assemble the program.

-	./test_proc.sh tests/border_test.cpp
+Compilation is done by including the hashembler.h and using your favourite C++11 compiler.

 Requirements
 ------------

- - Bash shell for test_proc.sh
  - C++11 compiler (tested with clang++ 3.2 and 4.1)
- - Python 3 (tested with 3.2 and 3.3)

 Greetings
 ------------
-IRC #trilobit #sid #extend
+IRC #trilobit #extend
-Slammer/Camelot for the inspiration
+Slammer/Camelot for the amazing KickAssembler.
+It's macro syntax was the inspiration for this.

 -----

-Copyright (c) 2013 Mankeli/Extend^LHB
+Copyright (c) 2013-2014 Mankeli/Extend^LHB
 released under the MIT license